ktschroeder/Cloudless/README.md

 - bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should but lower priority:
+- indicator of current zoom amount upon zooming
+- mouse-friendly controls: scroll when not holding CTRL to navigate directory, maybe.
+- button to reveal in file explorer for current image. could be on context menu or button in image info window.
 - revisit whether/how image should automatically pan/zoom when resizing window in expl mode.
 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.